Toddler Program

 Some of the indicators that a toddler is prepared to move up into the Primary environment are an increase in social connections, displays of nurturing and empathy for peers, seeking to work with others, and emulation of the adults around them.

-Hands as Instruments of the Mind Physical Development
+Hands as Instruments of the Mind

 During this period of rapid growth, toddlers must practice coordinating their movements in order to gain balance, physical confidence, and strength.
 The Montessori classroom is prepared to ensure your child has every opportunity to practice enhancing both their gross motor and fine motor skills.